Common name: Dolly Bush, Common Cassinia, Dogwood

 Flowering: Flowers October to January; fruits December to March.

-Distribution and occurrence: Found in a wide range of habitats, and most frequently in the understorey of dry (rarely, wet) eucalypt forest (occasionally in rainforest), from sea level up to
+Found in a wide range of habitats, and most frequently in the understorey of dry (rarely, wet) eucalypt forest (occasionally in rainforest), from sea level up to c.
+1300 m, often as a pioneering shrub after burning, logging or other few native shrubs that can persist in the understorey of Pinus radiata plantations.

 Text by Louisa Murray